 Create Several Small Prototypes Instead of a Big One

-At the beginning of any project, the business requirements may be in flux and the user needs may not be completely discovered.
-At this stage Rapid Prototyping should be used to prototypes the critical product features and journeys.
+At the beginning of any project, the business requirements are usually in flux.
+So the user needs are not completely discovered.
+At this stage Rapid Prototyping should be used.
+It can help prototype the critical product features and journeys.
 Create multiple small prototypes as opposed to creating bigger prototypes, at this stage, as bigger ones can lead to difficulties in managing the prototype when requirements change and new requirements become known.

 Divide your product by multiple user scenarios, features, or journeys and start prototyping the important scenarios independently using rapid prototype techniques.
-A number of smaller prototypes will be easier to validate, iterate and manage.
-As the features get validated, they can be merged into one higher fidelity prototype.
+A number of smaller prototypes will be easier to validate, iterate, and manage.
+As the features get validated, merge them into one of your higher fidelity prototypes.

 Leverage Design Patterns and Systems